GET TAX RELIEF NOW!

 Key Rules Specific to 2017

-• Minimum late-filing penalty was $210 or tax due, whichever was smaller, for returns over 60 days late.
+• Late-Filing Penalties: The minimum penalty was $210 or the tax due, whichever was smaller, for returns filed more than 60 days after the due date.

 Step-by-Step (High Level)